goznalo-git/PageRank_CentralityControl/README.md

 All datasets have been scraped from the [KONECT](http://konect.cc/) [1] and the [CASOS](http://www.casos.cs.cmu.edu/) websites.

-[1] *KONECT - The Koblenz Connetion*, Jérôme Kunegis.
+[1] *KONECT - The Koblenz Network Collection*, Jérôme Kunegis.
 Proc.
 Int.
 Conf. on World Wide Web Companion, 1343--1350 (2013)